Computer Science & Engg.

 DEPARTMENT OF COMPUTER SCIENCE AND ENGINEERING

-Hackathon Participation
+Hackathon Organization

 The Departments of CSE and IT, along with the Training & Placement Cell, Maasr Consulting, UK, and ISTE Student Chapter, organized the National Level Project Competition Project Pulse 2025 on 29.10.2025 in hybrid mode.
 A total of 66 projects were showcased, including 11 from external institutions, highlighting innovations in AI/ML, IoT, AR/VR, and automation.
 The event was graced by Mr. Ramesh R. J as Guest of Honor, and the projects were evaluated by external experts Mr. Guruprasad Roa, Mr. MangaRao Paturi, and Mr. Venkatraman Venkatasubramanian, along with internal faculty jury members.
 In the Individual category, Tharini R (IV CSE) won the First Prize and Rishikesh R (III CSE) secured the Second Prize.
 In the Team category, the First Prize was won by Arunadevi M & Muthumari M (III CSE), while the Second Prize was shared by teams from Kalasalingam University and the EEE department of RIT.